 says Bruce Sevy, a 360 evaluator of PDI Ninth House, Minneapolis.

-Things leaders do differently in a 360-degree feedback questions in comparison to a formal performance review:
+Things leaders do differently in a 360 feedback questions in comparison to a formal performance review:

 - Leaders choose the participating co-workers who should respond to the questions